ojima-h/abid/README.md

 * A play can take parameters.
 They are declared with `param` keyword, and passed via environment variables.
 * All play results are saved to the external database.
 If a play is invoked twice with same parameters, it will be ignored.
-* Depending tasks can be declared in `setup` method.
+* Depending tasks can be declared in `setup` block.
 If a depending task is a play task, parameters can be passed.

 ## Development